 Vladimir Kagan, Three-Piece Omnibus Sectional, USA, 1970s

-Originally designed in the late 1960s after the success of the Serpentine Sofa, the Ominbus became the focal point of Kagan’s career for the next decade.
-A fusion of more than thirty components the modular, multi-leveled furniture could meander throughout a room, providing perches at different levels for lounging.
-Each of the sections of Kagan’s hallmark design is interchangeable and multidirectional creating endless combinations of seating.
+Originally designed in the late 1960s, the Omnibus became the focal point of Kagan’s career for the next decade.
+Each of the sections of Kagan’s hallmark design is interchangeable, offering endless options for customization.

 360 View is not available for this item.